kmaterna/Strain_2D/readme.md

 ```

 ### Contributing
 If you're using this library and have suggestions, let me know!
 I'm happy to work together on the code and its applications.
+We are working on the contributing.md for guidelines.

 See the section on API below if you'd like to contribute a method.

 ### Supported strain methods:
 For more information on the parameters required by each method, see [Full Parameter Documentation](https://github.com/kmaterna/Strain_2D/blob/master/param_definitions.md).